Discover Buffalo Springs National Reserve

 Buffalo Springs National Reserve – Complete Tourist Guide

-This game reserve is well renowned for being rich in wildlife and hosting multiple rare northern specialist species like the Somali Ostrich and the Reticulated Giraffe.
+This game reserve is well-renowned for being rich in wildlife and hosting multiple rare northern specialist species like the Somali Ostrich and the Reticulated Giraffe.
 Furthermore, you can also expect to see members of the ‘big 5’ during your stay in the Buffalo Springs National Reserve, with large predators such as the lion, leopard, and cheetah being commonly spotted by safari goers who visit the park.

-Buffalo Springs National Reserve Park Entry Fee
+Buffalo Springs National Reserve Entry Fees

 Reserve Entry Fees: